 What that means is that if they chose a quirky word, or an unusual turn of phrase, it’s in your copy for a reason.
 To attract that extra slice of your reader’s attention; to put that abstract product benefit into concrete terms.
 We’re not writing for you — we’re writing for your customers.
 Past, present, and future.

 That’s how the editorial process works at Tomorrow People.
 We’ve got some of the world’s best writers on our team; some of them write hundreds of pieces a year for us, and they produce their best work when you follow the principles above.
 At the end of the day, it’s easy!
 To get the best content from your marketing agency, simply be available and relax.
 You’re in the hands of experts.

 And our expertise doesn’t just stop there.
 We don’t just write compelling content.
 We make it look the part too.
 Next up, we'll be taking a look at how our design team works their magic to help your content look its very best.

 Wanna know how the rest of the content marketing world fares when they create content?
-Well get involved with our live webinar on Thursday 8th March: Content marketing in the UK: the trends that'll shape your content strategy in 2018.
+Well get a load of this: Content Marketing in the UK 2018: Benchmarks, budgets, and trends.